abannang/shopping-cart-app-cloudnative/README.md

 # SHOP

-TopShelf is a sample e-commerce [Progressive Web App]
+TopShelf is a sample e-commerce [Progressive Web App] developed by Polymer.

 ## Features/highlights